ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 mm | minute - 01, 01, 02, 03..Infinity
 s | second - 0, 1, 2,...12, 13..Infinity
 ss | second - 00, 01, 02, 03..Infinity
-days | i18n string for day or days hours | i18n string for hour or hours minutes | i18n string for minute or minutes seconds | i18n string for second or seconds
+days | internationalization string for day or days hours | internationalization string for hour or hours minutes | internationalization string for minute or minutes seconds | internationalization string for second or seconds

 #### Samples of formatted values